jingliu92/jingliu.github.io/_pages/about.md

 Research Interests
 ------
-### NGS data analysis pipeline development and refining
-  * Developed data analysis workflows using Python and R for NGS data analysis, statistical computing, and visualization, including 16S rRNA gene sequencing, metagenomic sequencing, and RNAseq.
+* **NGS data analysis pipeline development and refining**: Developed data analysis workflows using Python and R for NGS data analysis, statistical computing, and visualization, including 16S rRNA gene sequencing, metagenomic sequencing, and RNAseq.

-### Development of antibiotic alternatives through microbiome-based approaches
-  * Conducted multiple animal trials and microbiome research to identify microbiome or microbial metabolites biomarkers that could be developed as antibiotic alternatives.
+* **Development of antibiotic alternatives through microbiome-based approaches**: Conducted multiple animal trials and microbiome research to identify microbiome or microbial metabolites biomarkers that could be developed as antibiotic alternatives.

 Education